SumoLogic/sumologic-documentation/docs/alerts/monitors/index.md

 | Threshold | The value against which the resolution will be evaluated.
 You can specify any valid numeric value. |
 | Occurrence Type	| The time condition you want for recovering the alert.
 Select either at any time within or at all times.
 Choose at all times if you want all the data points for the given metric to meet threshold conditions in a given time range, before recovering an alert.
 Alternatively, choose at any time within if you want to recover an alert when only a single data point meets the threshold condition for the given time range. |

-For Metrics Monitor, you can choose to recover based on a single data point below the threshold, or all data points below the threshold.
+For Metrics monitors, you can choose to recover based on a single data point below the threshold, or all data points below the threshold.

 ![monitors.png](/img/monitors/metricsmonitor.png)